jakedheath123/music-finder/README.md

 ## Overview

    A React application incorporating Apollo and GraphQL to query data from a third party RESTful API.
 This project has an Express-GraphQL server with Node.js and a built schema of all GraphQL queries for data requests.
+Styling designed with Sass.

 ## Demo